architectural innovation

 Example 3 – Omnichannel Retail Transformation

-Large retailers didn’t need new products to enhance customer experience.
-By integrating in-store systems, e-commerce platforms, and supply chain logistics, they created seamless omnichannel experiences.
-This architectural innovation allowed them to improve service consistency and reduce friction across every customer touchpoint.
+Retailers improved customer experience without new products.
+By integrating in-store systems, e-commerce platforms, and supply chain logistics, they created seamless omnichannel journeys.
+This architectural innovation enhanced consistency, reduced friction, and improved customer satisfaction.

 Traditional banks adopted open APIs to connect existing financial services with fintech apps and third-party platforms.
-The core banking products didn’t change, but the structure of access and integration did.
-This enabled new services and user experiences through architectural innovation.
+The core banking products remained the same, but the access and integration structures changed, enabling new services and better user experiences.

 Example 5 – Airline Self-service Ecosystems

-Airlines have increasingly moved toward self-service models—check-in kiosks, app-based boarding, and dynamic rebooking.
-These systems rely on existing operational tools but restructure how passengers interact with them.
-Architectural innovation here improves throughput, reduces costs, and enhances user control.
+Airlines moved toward self-service systems such as kiosks, app-based boarding, and dynamic rebooking.
+These tools used existing operational systems but reorganized how passengers interacted with them, improving throughput and reducing costs.

 How to Set up an Architectural Innovation Process